Pūrākau

 The SIA knows what the data would show.
 The state is the highest-risk entity in the lives of Māori children.
 State care produces worse outcomes than remaining with whānau.
 Surveillance destabilises families rather than protecting them.
 Institutions designed to help Māori perpetuate cycles of harm instead.
 That is why the model will never be turned around.
 That is why the surveillance remains unidirectional.
 That is why the accountability only flows one way.

-One of the wāhine from our gang whānau research spoke about this and how state systems approach whānau Māori: “They don’t fucking work for us.
+“They don’t fucking work for us.
 What they do is they open up our mamae.
-It’s like they come to you, they open up our fucking wounds with a surgical, unclean fucking knife.
-They whip it open for us, get us to share what’s going on, and then have no idea about how to fucking close the bastard back up.
+It’s like they come to you, they open up our wounds with a surgical, unclean fucking knife.
+They whip it open for us, get us to share what’s going on, and then have no idea about how to close the bastard back up.
 There’s no resolutions for it.”

 There is no genuine apology in the Social Investment Fund.
 There is no behaviour change.
 Only new language for the same systems of control.

-Another participant said something else that cuts to the heart of this: “Our jails are full of our men and women that are holding intergenerational trauma that was inflicted by them to begin with.
+“Our jails are full of our men and women that are holding intergenerational trauma that was inflicted by them to begin with.
 Yes, some of us have become our own abusers, but where the fuck did that infiltrate into our bloodstream?
 We know exactly where it came in.”

 Our mokopuna carry whakapapa older than any government, stronger than any algorithm, more enduring than any policy.
 They are part of a history that has survived every form of state intrusion and will continue to survive.
 Forward liabilities?
 Lab rats?
 Data points to be calculated, cohorts to be managed, risks to be modelled?
 No. They are descendants of ancestors who navigated this whenua long before these institutions existed.